 What kid isn’t fascinated with space?
 (To be honest, I still am) This science project is all about the constellations.
 Where do constellation names come from?
 How did constellations come about in the first place?
 We learned about all of that, and then had fun creating our own constellation viewers.
 For the video instructions, head here, and download the free constellations printable activity sheets here.

 Parade Route Project

 This was one of the first projects I came up with when starting The Winkle.
 I’ve always loved the Macy’s Thanksgiving Day Parade, and wanted to come up with a way to incorporate it into a STEM project.
 So I made a parade with magnets.
 One of the great things about this project is that it can be customized however you want.
 It can be a Fourth of July parade, or a sports championship parade, or a parade at Disneyland.
 Winkle projects are created open-ended, meaning there’s no wrong way to do them.
-Get the supply list and video instructions here.
+Get the video instructions here.

 I’m looking forward to a new year, new projects, and new opportunities.
 I have some great projects planned that I am SO excited about, and I know you and your kids will love them, too.

 To see all the STEM projects we did in 2020, head to The Winkle YouTube channel now!

 Thanks to those who have been here through it all.
 Thanks to those who are just joining.
 I couldn’t do this without all of you.
 Here’s to a hopeful 2021.